NaveenPaluru/Segmentation-COVID-19/readme.md

-# Segmentation of Abnormalities in COVID-19-CT Images by UNet
+# Segmentation of Abnormalities in COVID-19-CT Images by per Voxel Weighted ENet

 Folders and Files Descritions